Types Of Inheritance In Python: Complete Guide With Examples

 What Are The Key Concepts Of Inheritance?
 Read Below

 Before diving into the types of inheritance in Python, let us go through some of its key concepts.
 These will help us understand the purpose and implementation of Python inheritance.
-There are 3 main things that you should know about –

-Parent class or base class:
+1) Parent class or Base Class:

 The base class or the parent class is the one whose attributes get inherited by another class.
 These attributes can be variables or functions that identify or define an object’s behavior.
 The methods defined in the parent class can be directly accessible in the child class.